 The LAA shall be open to:

-Section 1 – All former civil service and contractor employees of the NACA/NASA Langley Research Center who have either retired or left employment in good standing.
+a.
+All former civil service and contractor employees of the NACA/NASA Langley Research Center who have either retired or left employment in good standing.

-Section 2 – Civil service and contractor employees of the Langley Research Center who qualify for retirement under current regulations.
+b.
+Current civil service and contractor employees of the Langley Research Center who are eligible to retire.

-Section 3 – The surviving spouse of an individual who qualified for membership under Section 1 or 2.
+c.
+The surviving spouse of an individual who qualified for membership.

 ARTICLE IV: Management